-Title OXV: The Manual: Fantasia Review Degree of recognition International Media name/outlet The Hollywood Reporter Media type Web Country United States Date 27/08/13 Description Imagining a world where class divisions aren't creations of history but natural laws, Darren Paul Fisher's OXV: The Manual watches as an ill-fated romantic attraction leads to the discovery of technology that could disrupt society.
+Title OXV: The Manual: Fantasia Review Degree of recognition International Media name/outlet The Hollywood Reporter Media type Web Country/Territory United States Date 27/08/13 Description Imagining a world where class divisions aren't creations of history but natural laws, Darren Paul Fisher's OXV: The Manual watches as an ill-fated romantic attraction leads to the discovery of technology that could disrupt society.
 Avoiding the production-design cues typically employed by sci-fi, the picture works solely with its ideas, producing a tale with some of the flavor (if not the political heft) of a 1984 or Brave New World.
 The right kind of attention at festivals could lead to a modest arthouse run.

 In this tweaked version of our own universe, children are born with their bodies operating at a certain "frequency."
 It isn't visible to the eye, but it determines everything about how the universe treats you.
 As a headmistress says to the parents of young Zak, whose frequency test has come back incredibly low, "he will never be in the right place at the right time."